rubrikinc/terraform-azure-rubrik-cloud-cluster-elastic-storage/README.md

 ### Login to Azure

+You can use the following methods to authenticate Terraform with Azure either by env variables or by using the Azure CLI.

+### Authenticating the Azure CLI

 Before running Terraform using the `azurerm_*` or `azapi_*` data sources and resources, an authentication with Azure is required.
 [Terraform Module for AzureRM CLI Authentication](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli) provides a complete guide on how to authenticate Terraform with Azure.
 The following commands can be used from a command line interface with the [Microsoft Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) to manually run Terraform: